xunmeng2002/Spark/docs/environment-setup.en.md

 D:/Program Files/Microsoft Visual Studio/2022/Enterprise/
 ```

-> If you choose a different path, update the vcpkg fallback path in the project's CMake configuration accordingly.
+> If vcpkg is installed elsewhere, update the `VCPKG_ROOT` system environment variable to point to the actual installation directory.

 ### 1.3 Git